-In short, Badiou's exponents are \textit{graphs} in standard mathematical terminology.
-The correct form of the exposition --- to maintain the connections Badiou makes with the case of Quebec --- would then be that a relation is universally exposed by \textit{a particular object} $\Gamma_f$ so that whenever another object $Z$ also exposes the relation, there is a unique arrow $Z \to \Gamma_f$ which makes the diagram to commute.
-What is even more severe, however, is the mistake to forget to designate that particular object $\Gamma_f$ ($F_{\rho}$ in Badiou's example), \textit{up to isomporphism} --- to specify what makes it structurally \textit{unique}.
-It is this unique isomorphism class generally conditioned for an object which should satisfy a so called \textit{universal property} as otherwise the property would not be strong enough to specify a categorical structure of an object.
-The universal exposition of the relation $f$ is not just a property of the relation but the particular 'universal object' in respect to that relation $f$; in the above example it defines not any possible citizen but a unique form of a 'universal citizen' associated with the particular relation of the 'Oka incident'; call it $\Gamma_{\textrm{Oka incident}}$.
+In short, Badiou's exponents are \textit{graphs} in conventional terminology.
+The correct form of exposition---should it follow Badiou's reasoning in the case of the Quebecois---would then be that a relation is universally exposed by \textit{a particular object} $\Gamma_f$ so that whenever another object $Z$ also exposes the relation, there is a unique arrow $Z \to \Gamma_f$, which in turn makes the diagram to commute.
+What is even more severe, however, is that Badiou forgets to specify that discussed object $\Gamma_f$ ($F_{\rho}$ in Badiou's example) \textit{up to an isomporphism}---to specify what makes it structurally \textit{unique}.
+It is this unique isomorphism class which should satisfy a so called \textit{universal property} to specify it.
+The universal exposition of the relation $f$ is not just a property of the relation alone but a particular 'universal object' in respect to that relation $f$; in the above example it defines not any possible citizen but a unique form of a 'universal citizen' associated with the particular relation of the 'Oka incident'---call it $\Gamma_{\textrm{Oka incident}}$.

-\begin{rmk} This flaw in defining what precisely is 'universal' in the object specified by the universal condition demonstrates that Badiou's understanding of what is specific to category theory is \textit{deficient}.
-In other words, he fails to acclaim precisely that 'Kantian' categorical shift that doesn't specify objects directly, as what they \textit{are}, but diagrammatically, in regard to how they \textit{relate} to other structures.
-In fact, similar 'universal properties' were typical to modern mathematics including branches such as homological algebra and topology even before category theory formally developed.
-Category theory makes such properties one of the \textit{key operatives} of mathematical 'diagrammatics' without which contemporary mathematics would be impossible.
-Badiou thus rather violently crosses that Kantian limit when enforcing the set-theoretic premise of local topos theory.
-Given his enforced condition any generality of the arguments Badiou could hold against (post-)structuralist diagrammatics is thus mathematically falsified in advance.
+\begin{rmk} This inability to define what precisely is 'universal' in the object specified by the universal condition demonstrates that Badiou's understanding of what is specific to category theory is faulty.
+In other words, he fails to follow that precise 'Kantian' shift that doesn't specify objects directly, as what they \textit{are}, but diagrammatically, in regard to how they \textit{relate}.
+Such 'universal properties' are typical to modern mathematics in various branches, and they were used even before category theory was first introduced but as its structural precursors instead.
+Such universal properties then become the key to mathematics when dealt with from the categorical point of view.
+Badiou by contrast could not but denounce the diagrammatic approach in advance, even if he then falsely concluded to have 'shown' that the 'same mathematics' were still going on.